 Qualities many fans like about Hollywood Undead is the versatility of their music.
 Hollywood Undead are able to make rap, rock, and EDM elements coexist quite well.
 Discovered on June 3rd, 2005, when they were called “The Kids”, their music was so obscene that record labels refused to sign them to contracts without censoring their tracks.

-If you’re ready to learn more, let’s explore the Top Five songs of Hollywood Undead in no particular order.
+If you’re ready to learn more, let’s explore what I consider to be the top Hollywood Undead songs in no particular order.